Since dogs can produce vitamin C in their bodies, many dog parents wonder if they need to give their dogs vitamin C

 In addition, it has been found that dogs supplemented with vitamin C have stronger immune systems and show greater resistance to disease, and a better ability to recover from illness or injuries.

-In fact, many veterinarians (both conventional and holistic) now routinely include vitamin C in their treatment protocols for various illnesses, including cancer, infections such as bladder and urinary tract infections, respiratory infections (e.g. kennel cough), and others.
+In fact, many veterinarians (both conventional and holistic) now routinely include vitamin C in their treatment protocols for various illnesses.
+Some such illnesses include cancer, infections such as bladder and urinary tract infections, respiratory infections (e.g. kennel cough), and others.

 Some veterinarians also suggest giving dogs vitamin C as a preventative and immune booster.
 For example, vitamin C can be given to dogs before and after vaccination, to weak and old dogs, to pregnant and lactating dogs, and to those that have been exposed to contagious diseases.

-If you need to supplement your dog with vitamin C, the best form is the salt forms of vitamin C, known as mineral ascorbates (calcium ascorbate and sodium ascorbate).
+If you want to supplement your dog with vitamin C, the best form is the salt forms of vitamin C, known as mineral ascorbates (calcium ascorbate and sodium ascorbate).

 Ascorbates are easily absorbed anywhere in the dog's intestinal tract.
 They are also considered to be the most gentle (buffered) forms of vitamin C and cause fewer side effects such as diarrhea or heartburn.